 Oxalate is found in many “healthy” foods like leafy greens, nuts, and beets.
-The body makes them naturally and can function fine with a low balance.

 However, many people are told to eat these healthy foods that are high in oxalate as a part of a healthy diet and are experiencing many negative side effects.